rockettheme/docs/Docs/wordpress/themes/anacron/INDEX.md

 ![][Anacron]

-Anacron is a contemporary and flat design approach with rich animations.
-Flat visuals are the central design feature of the theme, providing a modern, corporate approach to theme construction.
-Presets offer a full background of color diversity.
+Anacron is a vibrant, highly adaptable and engaging theme, ideal for a vast selection of possible sites, from community to business.
+Subtle visual elements in the sectioned design, add character and division to the page, without compromising on content focus.

 Requirements
 -----